Rezonality/zep/README.md

 and implements undo/redo functionality.

 ##### Window
 The window layer manages views onto buffers.
-It helps with cursor operations, and enables multiple views of the same buffer.
+It helps with cursor operations, and enables multiple views of the same or multiple buffers.
 Since selections are window specific, such things are done relative to windows, not buffers.
+The ZepTabWindow is the window class.
+Most of the buffer/tab management is not done yet, but infrastruture is there to support it.
+Adding extra windows results in tabs appearing.
+Each window can switch to any of the buffers.
+Splits are a work item.

 ##### Display
 A simple display layer is used to render buffers into a window.
 It has a thin backend for drawing to the screen, requiring just a few simple